Ghulja incident: Aftermath

 According to Sanlian Lifeweek, a number of participants in the demonstration and riots had arrived from Kashgar and Hotan.
 Some of the participants in the incident fled from China to Afghanistan and Pakistan, but were detained by the U.S. military and handed over to the Pakistani government during the U.S. invasion of Afghanistan, and were imprisoned in Guantanamo Bay detention camp in Cuba.
 During incarceration, Chinese officials have visited Guantanamo to participate in interrogations.
+Shortly after the massacre, protests by Uyghur exiles were held outside the Chinese embassies in Almaty and Bishkek.

 Exile sources claimed that 1,600 people were arrested in a crackdown carried out in the years immediately following the incident in Xinjiang.
 Rebiya Kadeer, who was present during the Ghulja incident, went on to become leader of the World Uyghur Congress.

+Following the massacre, the Chinese government executed the leaders of the protest and imprisoned 27 for their roles, according to official sources.
 According to Radio Free Asia, many Uyghurs who were arrested or detained on charges related to the incident have been sent to internment camps since 2017.
 Witnesses of the incident as well as family members, friends, and associates of those involved have also been allegedly rounded up and imprisoned.